dribnet/purvs/README.md

 For numbers, I also make different shapes for ten numbers.
 For example, first shape in last row that is 0.

+Interaction:

+For the interaction part, I only add the new function on draw_letter.js and I find some interesting changing and I will edit the color in next post.